remindgmbh/headless/README.md

 ### Default

-The default layout consists of 1 column with 3 rows.
-Besides the main content (colPos = 0) there is also one column for content above the breadcrumbs (colPos = 1) and the footer (colPos = 10).
+The default layout consists of 1 column with 2 rows.
+Besides the main content (colPos = 0) there is also one column for content above the breadcrumbs (colPos = 1).

-The [content defender](https://extensions.typo3.org/extension/content_defender) extension is used to only allow exactly one footer_content content element in the footer column.
-The footer_content content element can not be used in the other columns.

 ## TCA